 The program has seven full-time faculty that are active in their respective scholarly fields.
 These fields include the following: strength and conditioning, nutritional influences on health and performance, rehabilitation, biomechanics, health promotion, and community-outreach programs.
 All lecture and laboratory sections are taught by faculty members and laboratory sizes are maintained with a maximum of a 15:1 student-to-faculty ratio.
 Students are matched with faculty advisors based on their interests within the major.
-The program also has an Exercise Science Student Club that engages in both campus and community-wide initiatives in the health & wellness arena.

 The Exercise Science program formally accepts students following their second semester of Undergraduate course work.
 A cumulative grade point average of 2.5 and a minimum grade of C in Introduction to Exercise Science (EX 100) and General Biology I/II are required for admission.